prakritishree/VerveBridge-ML-Internship/README.md

 Dataset: The project uses a dataset of books.csv

 Contributing: If you'd like to contribute to this project, please fork the repository and submit a pull request.
 You can also report any issues or suggest new features by creating an issue in this repository.

-License: This project is licensed under the MIT License.
-See LICENSE for details.